yitalu/bayesian_survival_analysis/README.md

 ### The Model
 Exponential survival models are the most basic parametric survival models that assume a constant hazard rate over time.
 The survival function and the hazard function are defined, respectively, as $S(t) = exp(-\lambda t)$ and $h(t) = \lambda$, where $\lambda$ is the rate parameter.

-In [e01_fit_exponential.stan](code/e01_fit_exponential.stan), the observed survival times are modeled using an exponential distribution,
+In [e01_fit_exponential.stan](code/e01_fit_exponential.stan), the observed survival time is modeled using an exponential distribution,

 $$t_{obs} \sim Exponential(\lambda),$$